sparkfun/SparkFun_GNSS_Flex_System/docs/system_overview.md

 ## Ecosystem Boards
-Below are general examples of a GNSS Flex module and *carrier* board.
+Below are two generic examples of a GNSS Flex *module* and *carrier* board.

 <!-- Import the component -->